fun-land/fun-land/packages/accessor-ts/README.md

 # accessor-ts

 Accessor-ts is a library for doing immutable updates and querying on nested data structures in a way that is composable and powerful.
 This is similar to lens and traversal libraries like partial.lenses, monacle-ts, and shades.
-This library aims to allow easy typed composition of optics without users having to know what optics even are.
+This library aims to allow easy typed composition of optics without the bewildering functional programming jargon that usually comes with them

 ## Installation